GalSim-developers/GalSim/INSTALL.md

 This should run all the python-layer tests with pytest and also compile and run the C++ test suite.

 By default, the python tests will use the pytest plugins `pytest-xdist` (for running tests in parallel) and `pytest-timeout` (to manage how much time each test is allowed to run).
 These plugins are usually installable using pip:

     pip install pytest-xdist pytest-timeout

 Sometimes the `--user` flag may be needed in the above command to make the plugins discoverable.
 If you want to run the python tests without these plugins (serially!), you can still do this via

     python setup.py test -j1

-Note: if your system does not have `pytest` installed, and you do not want to installq it, you can run all the Python tests with the script run_all_tests in the `tests` directory.
+Note: if your system does not have `pytest` installed, and you do not want to install it, you can run all the Python tests with the script run_all_tests in the `tests` directory.
 If this finishes without an error, then all the tests have passed.
 However, note that this script runs more tests than our normal test run using pytest, so it may take quite a while to finish.
 (The *all* in